 If there would be anyone amongst them who would not like the idea of being sent to jail for ten years for taking a $20 bribe, all they would need do is not accept bribes.
 Does it have to be complicated?
 If such a system would be implemented, you’d see rats exiting our governments like you never thought possible.

 Freedom of speech is a cornerstone of democracy.
 The contents of free speech are never politically correct.
 Free speech as such does not exist in Canada; for in Canada and other countries of the so-called Free World you can say anything you want, provided that what you say is politically correct (in agreement with the twisted and delusional ideologies of politicians in power).

 Is it not destroying us all, political correctness imposed upon us and our children by idealists and pseudo-intellectuals (politicians and their political appointees and some special interest groups)?
 Why not get rid of those who want to impose their ideologies upon us and our children?

-The Medias are currently free to print whatever they want, about anyone and anything, without those whom they speak of having an opportunity to effectively contest what is said about them; for the Medias have the choice to publish (and if they do publish, the choice to edit), or not publish, responses to their news reporting and comments.
-What if the Medias would be obliged, by law, to provide equal writing space or air time to those whom they reported or commented about?
-Would such a law curtail the freedom of speech of the Medias?
+Currently, the news media are free to print whatever they want, without those whom they comment about having a real opportunity to effectively contest what is being said about them.
+What if the news media would be obliged, by law, to provide equal or double text space or air time to those whom they commented about, without any possibility to edit or alter the replies of those whom they commented about?
+Would such a law curtail the freedom of speech of the news media?

 Any reason why our governments cannot be managed like corporations?